Mpox

 - Avoiding contact with a sick or dead animal, their meat or blood.

-- Avoiding contact with a person infected with Mpox.
+- Avoiding contact with a person infected with mpox.

 - When caring for or visiting sick people: